Sitir/Docker-CakePHP-config/README.md

 &nbsp;
 **New Project:** &nbsp;
 **Using MakeFile << using app name in .env >>** &nbsp;
-> composer-generate-cake
+>composer-generate-cake&nbsp;
 &nbsp;
 second,&nbsp;
 **Make sure to set at the end app name.&nbsp;
-After that this container will be terminaed and It'll be no running anylonger.**
+After that this container will be terminaed and It'll be no running anylonger.**&nbsp;
 > docker run --rm -v composer create-project --prefer-dist --ignore-platform-reqs cakephp/app {{APP_NAME SET MANUALLY}}